The Bass Culture Podcast is LIVE

 Mykaell Riley, Principal Investigator and Director of the Black Research Unit at the University of Westminster, said “This is the story of the soundtrack to multiculturalism, a hidden history that is still impacting on new music.”

-The Bass Culture exhibition opened daily from the 25 Oct until Nov 22nd opposite Madame Tussauds (Baker St tube), at the Ambika-P3/ University of Westminster.
+The Bass Culture exhibition opened on 25 Oct 2018 and ran until Nov 22nd opposite Madame Tussauds (Baker St tube), at the Ambika-P3 at University of Westminster.
 It included films, talks, DJ’s, live acts + Soundsystems sessions.

 Partners of the exhibition include the AHRC, Black Cultural Archives, British Library, SOAS, Goldsmiths, Winkball, University, Urbanimage and Camera Press.

-We recently initiated one of the first comprehensive studies on public attitudes towards grime music.
-Led by events and distribution company Ticketmaster, and one of the UK’s leading voices in grime, Disrupt The State of Play: Grime Report was made public October 11th 2017.
-It assesses the impact of the genre on the mainstream, and reveals its growth, challenges, cultural impact, political influence and more.
+The first comprehensive study on public attitudes towards grime music was released in 2017.
+Initiated by Mykaell Riley and led by events and distribution company Ticketmaster, and Disrupt, one of the UK’s leading voices in grime, The State of Play Grime Report was made public on October 11th 2017.
+It assesses the impact of the genre on the mainstream music scene and reveals its; growth, challenges, cultural impact, political influence and more.

 Read the full report here